*Updated 6/20/2017 to include calorie counts of each individual ingredient.

 594 calories total | 3 servings @ 198 calories per serving

 STEP BY STEP PHOTOS

 In a large bowl scramble all 4 eggs.
 Add in 1 oz of diced chives, 1 tbsp of sweet radish, and 3/4 tsp salt.
-Add in 1 tsp of fish sauce if adding.
+Add in 1 tsp of fish sauce (optional).

-Pour in 1 tbsp of oil into a DRY large non-stick pan.
+Pour in 2 tbsps of oil into a DRY large non-stick pan.
 Even the slightest bit of water will cause the oil to splatter.
 Heat on high heat for 3 minutes and then pour in the scrambled egg mixture into the pot.

 Once the edges of the eggs start to bubble, start scrambling the eggs until no more runny eggs can be seen.